johnkuang022/ITP/JavaScriptReading/README.md

 ### Chapter 3:
 1. I learned that a function can have multiple parameters or no parameters at all.
 2. This is probably the most difficult chapter so far.
 After reading through it once, I'm not sure I can fully grasp all the ideas introduced in this chapter.
 All of the informatino were new information to me.
+I think the flexibility of "functions" would take a lot of practice in coding for me to understand.